 \section{Limitations}

-The current study has several limitations.
-First, our sample size is small, especially for subjects without ferumoxytol.
-Second, the reconstruction time for ML-DIP is long, which limits translational potential in the short term.
-However, one might be able to accelerate ML-DIP by pre-training the ConvDecoder and/or U-Net on the coarse results obtained from 5D-Cine before jointly training all four networks in an end-to-end fashion.
+The current study has several limitations. \textb{First, our sample size is small and includes only one type of arrhythmia, i.e., PVC.
+Second, completely non-contrast acquisitions were not considered and are expected to offer lower blood-myocardium contrast.
+Third,} the reconstruction time for ML-DIP is long, which limits translational potential in the short term.
+However, one might be able to accelerate ML-DIP by pre-training the ConvDecoder and/or U-Net on the coarse results obtained from 5D-Cine before jointly training all four sub-networks in an end-to-end fashion.
 Another avenue to accelerate ML-DIP is to adopt a hierarchical approach where the spatial and temporal resolutions of the images are progressively increased over iterations.
-Third, additional validation is needed to confirm that ML-DIP preserves strain patterns and regional wall motion abnormalities, which are important for detecting subtle functional impairments.
-Fourth, the current architectures used in ML-DIP and the values of hyperparameters are not fully optimized.
+Fourth, additional validation is needed to confirm that ML-DIP preserves strain patterns and regional wall motion abnormalities, which are important for detecting subtle functional impairments. \textb{Fifth, all the presented studies were conducted at 32-34 ms temporal resolution; the impact of changing temporal resolution on the quality of ML-DIP reconstructions needs to be further explored.
+Sixth,} the current architectures used in ML-DIP and the values of hyperparameters are not fully optimized.
 This is primarily due to the long reconstruction times.
 Future studies of ML-DIP will include a larger sample size and a more diverse set of CMR applications.